dennismogaka/SALES-SQL/README.md

-9.	/*Write a query to find out how many Unique Customers are in the dataset*/
+9.	**Write a query to find out how many Unique Customers are in the dataset**
 ```sql
 select  count(DISTINCT CUSTOMER_ID) FROM RETAILSALES;
 ```
-10.	/*write a query and use it to retrieve the total sales*/
+10.	**write a query and use it to retrieve the total sales**
 ```sql
 Select sum(TOTAL_SALES) FROM RETAILSALES;
 ```
-11.	/*write a Query to calculate TOTAL SALES Per  PRODUCT CATEGORY*/
+11.	**write a Query to calculate TOTAL SALES Per  PRODUCT CATEGORY**
 ```sql
 SELECT CATEGORY,
 sum(TOTAL_SALES) as netsales